-- d.
-Click Save. - e.
-To create a feature code that forwards to Conference login, go to Features " Feature codes, click New, and enter a unique feature code. - f.
-In the Default destination section of the form, select the conference by number as described in the previous steps. - g.
+- e.
+Click Save. - f.
+To create a feature code that forwards to Conference login, go to Features " Feature codes, click New, and enter a unique feature code. - g.
+In the Default destination section of the form, select the conference by number as described in the previous steps. - h.
 Click Save. - 7.
 Call this number or feature code when the conference is active.
 You are asked for a conference code and PIN.
 On entry you are connected to the conference.